thatoddmailbox/alphanum/README.md

 ```

 ### Less
-If you're writing your own sort code, the package exports a `Less` function, which takes two strings and returns `true` if the first string should sorted before the second one.
+If you're writing your own sort code, you can use the package's `Less` function. `Less` takes two strings and returns `true` if the first string should sorted before the second one.

 For example:
 ```go